aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/4000-create-pipeline-publish-construct.md

 ## Publish artifact

-Once `cdk deploy` creates pipeline, it runs and publishes artifact
+Once `cdk deploy` creates the pipeline, it runs and publishes artifacts

-In AWS Console, go to <a href="https://console.aws.amazon.com/codesuite/codepipeline/pipelines" target="_blank">CodePipeline</a> and see the pipeline run.
-The pipeline would push the artifact to CodeArtifact.
+In the AWS Console, go to <a href="https://console.aws.amazon.com/codesuite/codepipeline/pipelines" target="_blank">CodePipeline</a> and check out the pipeline run.
+The pipeline will push the artifact to CodeArtifact.
 Navigate to <a href="https://console.aws.amazon.com/codesuite/codeartifact/repositories" target="_blank">CodeArtifact</a> and observe that it has version `1.0.0` of the artifact

 ## Make a patch change and observe new version of artifact